0

 In the vast world of guitar virtuosos, names like Jimi Hendrix, Eric Clapton, and Eddie Van Halen dominate the spotlight.
 But what about the unsung heroes?
 The guitarists whose brilliance has gone largely unnoticed?
+Despite their exceptional skills, few guitarists receive the recognition they deserve.
 Let’s dive into the top 10 most underrated guitar players, celebrating their skill, innovation, and contributions to the music world.
 These musicians may not always be household names, but their artistry speaks volumes.

 1. Danny Gatton – The Telemaster Extraordinaire